tsgates/arch-wiki-markdown/wiki/All_Mouse_Buttons_Working.md

 Note:In case of easystroke doesn't automatically detect mouse buttons, you can specify it manually.
-Button identifiers (numbers) can be viewed by xev
+Button identifiers (numbers) can be viewed by xev.

 Go to Action tab > Add action, give the new action a name, as Type choose "Key", as Details set "Alt+Left" for Back button, "Alt+Right" for Forward button, as Stroke click the proper mouse button (confirm if a warning is displayed), and voilà!
 Your mouse button is configured.

-Note: Since Firefox 3, buttons 6 + 7 are no longer mapped to back and forward as in Firefox 2.
-Therefore, if using the above methods in Xorg, refer further to corrective methods below if necessary
+Note:Since Firefox 3, buttons 6 + 7 are no longer mapped to back and
+forward as in Firefox 2.
+Therefore, if using the above methods in Xorg, refer further to corrective methods below if necessary.

-> Firefox 3 button 6 + 7 correction:
+> Firefox 3 button 6 + 7 correction

 For MX518, try changing the above ButtonMapping Option to: